thealphaedge/thealphaedge.github.io/_posts/2019-12-05-Get-Your-Trading-Strategy-Using-Python.md

 **Step by step process to test with the time series data:**

-1. You may notice there are some #N/A in the daily time frame, so firstly forward fill the sentiment score data if it is missed.
+1. Forward fill the sentiment score data if it is missing
-2. Calculate the daily return of bitcoin futures as the position holding period is one day if there is any signal
+2. Calculate the daily return of bitcoin futures as the position holding period is one day if there is a trading signal
-3. Apply the logic into the historical data: if sentiment score is > a threshold, say, 0.6, we will take a long position; if sent score <-0.6, we will take a short position; if sentiment score is within -0.6 and 0.6, we will a zero position
+3. Apply the logic into the historical data: if sentiment score is above the long threshold (e.g. 0.6), we will take a long position; if the sentiment score is below the short threshold (e.g. -0.6), we will take a short position; if sentiment score is between the long and short threshold, we will take a zero position
-4. After incorporating transaction costs, including commissions, bid-ask spread (negligible), and slippage (negligible), we can obtain adjusted pnl time series for different parameters
+4. Obtain the adjusted pnl time series for different parameters, after incorporating transaction costs (commissions, bid-ask spread and slippage).
+In our model, we assumed that the bid-ask spread and slippage are negligible.
  * In this step, we set up a _for loop_ with _bound_ and _step_, calculate the pnl for every parameter in the range
-5. The adj pnl is separated into a training set and test set, and we calculate Sharpe ratios respectively in these two sets of data
+5. Separated the adjusted pnl into a training set and test set, and we calculate Sharpe ratios for these two sets of data
  * List the top 5 parameters which generated the largest Sharpe ratios in training data set, with their Sharpe ratios in both training and test set

-We can look into some codes now.
+Let's take a look at the code now.

 Import packages needed and basic setups.